 In the late 80’s, Gary also opened a store at Salisbury Beach, Mass.
 Over the next 5 years he expanded from just a Gary’s Ice Cream shop to the operator of a candy store, t-shirt shop, temporary tattoo shop, a game of chance and was the foodservice coordinator for Shaheen Enterprises (one of the major operators of Salisbury Beach).

 During his tenure at Salisbury Beach, Gary’s life took a major unexpected turn back into entertainment.
 One night, a Salisbury Beach merchant hired a local mobile deejay to host a “record hop” type show in the center of the beach amusement area to attract people.
 It was fairly successful.
 Gary’s landlord Roger Shaheen noticed this and knowing Gary’s radio background asked if he could do this every now and then.
-Gary said sure, he had some old equipment that he had used to do “hops” in the 70’s, so he gave it a try – thus was born The Saturday Night Sock Hop on Salisbury Beach.
+Gary said sure, he had some old equipment that he had used to do “hops” in the 70’s, so he gave it a try – thus was born The Salisbury Beach Sock Hop which would eventually become The Saturday Night Sock Hop on Salisbury Beach.

 The Saturday Night Sock Hop existed for 19 seasons at Salisbury Beach from 1990 – 2008.
 The show was held at the top of the “Mall”, an outdoor area surrounded by amusements, arcades, food shops and the ocean and beach.
 The show featured antique cars on display many weeks from groups like The Chrome Roamers, Gate City Corvette Club, NH Mustang Club, North Shore Old Car Club and more.
 The show attracted upwards of 1,000 people each week for the hits of the 50’s, 60’s and 70’s.
 The Sock Hop also featured dance contests (Twist, Electric Slide, Chicken Dance, and more), along with Trivia questions.
 During a 1994 Saturday Night Sock Hop a couple from Haverhill, Mass were married at the show by Gary, who had been given the power to act as justice of the peace for the day by Governor Bill Weld.
 In 2002, Gary began a new daily talk show on WCAP Radio called Afternoon Live.
 In 2004, Gary left the daily co-hosting duties of Afternoon Live – but became News Director and Morning News Anchor of “The Morning Information Team” until 2008.